Civil Service Leaves/Absences

 - Sick Leave

-- Permanent, apprentice, learner, trainee, and provisional employees will earn 12 sick days per year.
+- Permanent, apprentice, trainee, intern and provisional employees will earn 12 sick days per year.
 Sick leave accrual will be proportionate to the percentage of full-time equivalent (FTE) employment.
 The amount of sick leave accumulated at the time any illness begins will be available in full.
 Vacation and sick leave will continue to accrue while an employee is using sick leave.
 There is no limit in the amount of sick leave which may be accumulated.

-- In addition to the regular sick leave referred to above, Extended Sick Leave (ESL) will be granted to all civil service employees at the rate of 20 work days per fiscal year.
+- In addition to the regular sick leave referred to above, Extended Sick Leave (ESL) will be granted to all eligible civil service employees at the rate of 20 work days per fiscal year.
 ESL will be proportionate to the percentage of full-time equivalent (FTE) employment.
 Employees must have worked at least 6 months in a status position to be eligible for the benefit.

 Any absence that qualifies for Family and Medical Leave (FMLA) will be eligible for the Extended Sick Leave benefit with proper documentation.
 The leave must be approved by Human Resources for the employee to use the ESL benefit.
 ESL can be used intermittently and for an illness or injury of a member of the immediate family or household.
 For these purposes, the immediate family is defined as spouse, domestic partner, child and parent.
 Household includes anyone who maintains a family relationship with an employee and lives in the employee's home.
 ESL may not be carried over from one fiscal year into the next.
 If an absence covered by ESL extends from one fiscal year into another, the employee must return to work before becoming eligible for an additional 20 days in the second fiscal year, unless otherwise approved due to a catastrophic illness.
 Employees who are not in active pay status are not eligible for this benefit.